-Beginning July 1, 2002, the FRS became one plan with two options, a defined-benefit option known as the FRS Pension Plan, and an alternative defined-contribution option, known as the FRS Investment Plan.
-The FRS Pension Plan provides for vesting of benefits after six years of creditable service.
-Benefits are based on age, average final compensation and years-of-service credit.
+There are two plan options available: A defined-benefit option known as the FRS Pension Plan and the defined-contribution option known as the FRS Investment Plan.
+The FRS Pension Plan provides for vesting of benefits after six years of creditable service if enrolled on or after July 1, 2001, through June 30, 2011.
+Members initially enrolled on or after July 1, 2011 vest after eight years of creditable service.
+Benefits are based on age, average final compensation and years-ofservice credit.
 Members are eligible for normal retirement when they have met the minimum requirements established by their membership class.
 Regular Class members are eligible for normal retirement if they are vested and age 62 or if they have 30 years of creditable service regardless of age.